heroku/hsup/README.md

 * `LIBCONTAINER_DYNO_SUBNET`: a CIDR block to allocate dyno subnets (of size /30) from.
 It is `172.16.0.0/12` (RFC1918) by default when not set.
-* `LIBCONTAINER_DYNO_EXTRA_INTERFACE`: interface on the host to inject into the dyno (currently as a macvlan subinterface), together with its IP address CIDR in the format: `hostIFName:IP/Mask`.
-Eg.: `eth1:10.0.0.10/24`.
+* `LIBCONTAINER_DYNO_EXTRA_INTERFACE`: add an extra interface (eth1) into the
+  dyno, connected to a bridge on the host, and set an IP address for it.
+Format:
+  `bridge:IP/Mask`.
+Eg.: `dynos0:10.0.0.10/24`.
 * `LIBCONTAINER_DYNO_UID_MIN` and `LIBCONTAINER_DYNO_UID_MAX`: Linux UIDs to use
   for each dyno.
 It also defines the maximum number of allowed dynos, as each dyno gets a unique UID per box.
 To avoid reusing subnets (IPs), make sure that